selketjah/selketjah.github.io/_posts/2019-10-17-what-is-a-decision.md

 > You have to do something, and there a few options you could pick to do it and you need to pick just one of them.

 It is not easy to come up with a good description of a concept.
-Before you read on, I dare you to try and come up with a better explanation for a decision.
-Go ahead, I will wait.
+Before you read on, it would be fun to try and come up with a better explanation for a decision yourself.

 Not that easy, right?
 But luckily for us, we don't have to come up with them all by ourselves, other people have done that for us.
 Let's have a look how official sources explain it!